orfeio/orfeio/git.md

 [GitHub](https://github.com) is a web-based hosting service for Git-managed projects, enabling collaboration on both public and private repositories.

-This guide walks you through setting up Git, creating and managing a project, and collaborating with others privately using GitHub.
+This guide outlines setting up Git on a local device, sending changes to a private GitHub repository, and pulling changes from GitHub to an HPC environment.

+{: .note }
+For the purpose of initial setup, this guide also assumes most development work will be done locally, sent to GitHub, and pulled onto the HPC environment.
+Once initial setup is complete, the distributed nature of Git allows for reordering this workflow.
+Samples are provided in the [Usage section](#usage).

 ## Prerequisites

-This guide assumes you have:
-- A device running macOS, WSL, or Linux.
+- A device running macOS, Linux, or Windows with WSL installed.
 - A software project stored in a folder locally on the device.
 - An account on [GitHub](https://github.com).
 - A new, empty, private repository in your personal GitHub account.